Open-STEM/XRPUsersGuide/course/motors.rst

         :width: 300

 The programs shown below set Motor 3 to 80 percent effort for 5 seconds, then afterwards, back to 0 percent effort to stop the motor.
+This example uses motor 3, but any motor can be used in its place.

 .. image:: images/Picture12.png
     :width: 300